AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

   - all the test cases are written and then examined.
   - Jira will be used as test management tool.
   - Zephyr squad will be used as a plugin for jira.
+  - Valid test data for creating a new customer is available, including name, address, phone number, and email.
+  - The necessary equipment and software are installed for testing
+  -

 ### 2.4 Test implementation